benbaptist/minecraft-wrapper/README.md

  of Wrapper.py.
 Wrapper.py is a Python-executable archive folder containing the sourcecode.

-The original stable branch "master" is build (version 0.7.6).
-This version is considered to be the working standard version.
+The original stable branch "master" is version 0.7.6, build 83.
+This version is considered to be the working standard version for now.
 However, it is quite old at this point and the development version has far outpaced it.

 The current "development" branch version (0.9.x) is now at a point where it is probably a much better choice to use.